Updated July 2014

 Data security breaches are a serious problem for both consumers and businesses.
 Credit unions also bear a significant burden as they incur steep losses in order to reestablish member safety after a data breach occurs.
 The number and scope of data breaches are significant, and the damage realized may surprise those who have not been intimately involved.

 In December 2013 at the height of holiday shopping season, the Target Corporation announced that as many as 40 million credit- and debit-card customers were exposed to potential fraud.
 Target acknowledged that customer names, credit or debit card numbers, their expiration dates and encrypted security codes, as well as encrypted debit card PIN data was among the information stolen when its systems were breached.

-Unfortunately, the Target and Neiman Marcus breaches were just the latest in a long line of major data security breaches:
+Unfortunately, the Target and Neiman Marcus, Neiman Marcus, and Michaels breaches are just the latest in a long line of major data security breaches:

 - In May 2011, Michaels Stores, Inc. notified its customers that more than 90 terminals in 20 different states had been compromised in a debit card PIN scheme.
 Tens of thousands of customers' debit cards may have been compromised and the scheme has been linked to hundreds of thousands of dollars in fraudulent withdrawals in California alone.

 - In 2009, the Heartland Payments Systems, the sixth-largest payments processor at the time, announced that its processing systems were breached in 2008, exposing sensitive data associated with 130 million U.S. debit and credit cards.

 - An estimated 4.2 million credit and debit card numbers were stolen from Hannaford Bros.
 Grocery Stores in the New England area in 2008.